 - If you are in negative equity, it is very unlikely you will find a remortgage deal

 - If you have any issues with your credit rating, this can also affect your chances of a new mortgage.
 Find out how to improve your credit rating here

 - If you are self-employed you may struggle to remortgage if you can’t provide adequate evidence of your income and lenders will no longer allow you to self-certify.
 See our guide on self employed mortgages for more information

 - Many of the bigger banks will lend into retirement but they will often have an upper age cap, with the majority asking for loans to be repaid before your 70th or 75th birthday.
 This means that if you’re aged 55 and over, you would have to pay the mortgage back in 20 years rather than the standard 25 years.
 For more information, see mortgages for over 50s.

 - Lenders also often demand higher salaries relative to loans than in previous years and take into account your outgoings as well as your income when deciding to offer you a mortgage.

 Can my existing mortgage lender offer the best deal?

-Using a mortgage broker can cut through this and provide the expert advice and leg work that’s required.
-However, you should still approach your provider to see if they could offer you a better deal.
+Using a fee-free mortgage broker can cut through this and provide the expert advice and leg work that’s required.
+They will be able to check what deals your current lender offers alongside what other lenders can offer.